Total negativity: Characterizations and single-vector tests: Acknowledgments

 \section{Acknowledgments}

 I thank J\"{u}rgen Garloff for pointing me to the work of Gantmacher--Krein for existence and density results involving totally negative matrices.
 I also thank Apoorva Khare for a detailed reading of an earlier draft and for providing valuable feedback.
-This work is supported by National Post-Doctoral Fellowship (PDF/2019/000275) from SERB (Govt.~of India).
+Finally, I thank the anonymous referee for providing useful comments and references that improved the manuscript.
+This work is supported by National Post-Doctoral Fellowship PDF/2019/000275 (SERB, Govt.\ of India), C.V.\ Raman Postdoctoral Fellowship 80008664 (IISc), INSPIRE Faculty Fellowship research grant DST/INSPIRE/04/2021/002620 (DST, Govt.~of India), and IIT Gandhinagar Internal Project: IP/IITGN/MATH/PNC/2223/25.